 But within a few years, their experimenting turned into a social force that was embraced by the public.
 Other technology influences — the telephone, the automobile, the internet — took decades before they were in use everywhere.
 But photography enjoyed nearly instant acceptance.
-Louise Daguerre introduced his daguerreotype process of photography in 1839.
+Louis Daguerre introduced his daguerreotype process of photography in 1839.

 Within a decade, almost every city in America had a daguerreotype studio, and travelling photographers in their darkroom-wagons were photographing settlers and Native Americans on the frontier.
 And, just a few years later, photography was shaping the destiny of the American people.
 Here are five of photography’s unintended consequences.

 1. Photography Decided Elections